SEE PENNEY TRAIL EXHIBITS AT BOTH SITES

 Penney Trail Exhibit Begins 7-Museum Journey at Erie Canal Discovery Center

-Advertisements of the Penney Trail Opens at Niagara History Center
+Advertisements of the Penney Trail Open at Niagara History Center

-A two-exhibit extravaganza recognizing the vast collection of the late Dr. Charles Rand Penney will debut at two sites of Lockport’s Niagara History Center July 5.
+A two-exhibit extravaganza recognizing the vast collection of the late Dr. Charles Rand Penney is now shown at two sites of Lockport’s Niagara History Center.

 The Penney Trail exhibit is an artistic rendering on panels depicting the diverse collection philanthropist Penney donated to seven local historic and cultural sites.
 The nine-panel exhibit will premiere at its first stop, the History Center’s Erie Canal Discovery Center, 24 Church St., home to this organization’s own Penney collection.
 It will run through October.